ronniejamestorres/cookie-clicker-tailwind-groupe/README.md

 ##### _Identify technical challenges (How ?)_

 > By using a framework called Tailwind instead of Bootstrap.
-> We worked each of us alone on a specific part of the project, then we gathered and push our branches online.
+> We worked each of us alone on a different parts of the project, then we gathered and push our branches online.

 -The student has realized all must-have features.
 -There is a published GitHub page available.